 |💰 Money-Back Guarantee||30 days|

 |📀 Operating Systems||Windows, Android, Mac, iOS, Chromebook|

 Trend Micro Full Review

 Trend Micro’s malware scanner and real-time protection are excellent, and the program has some good privacy features that help improve both online and offline security.

-While some of Trend Micro’s additional features don’t quite stack up against the top antiviruses on the market, it’s a very user-friendly product with high-performing core features, and its different plans will definitely suit the needs of most users.
+That said, Trend Micro’s additional features don’t quite stack up against the top antiviruses on the market.
+However, it’s a very user-friendly product with high-performing core features, and its different plans will definitely suit the needs of most users.

 Trend Micro Security Features